MicrosoftDocs/OfficeDocs-SharePoint/migration/upload-on-premises-content-to-sharepoint-online-using-powershell-cmdlets.md

 > [!IMPORTANT]
 > Currently, the SharePoint Migration Tool is not available for users of Office 365 operated by 21Vianet in China.

-This is a step-by-step guide about how to use the SharePoint Migration PowerShell cmdlets to migrate content from an on-premises file share to Microsoft 365.
+This is a step-by-step guide about how to use the SharePoint Online Migration PowerShell cmdlets to migrate content from an on-premises file share to Microsoft 365.

-SharePoint Migration PowerShell cmdlets are designed to move on-premises content from file shares.
+SharePoint Online Migration PowerShell cmdlets are designed to move on-premises content from file shares.
 Requiring minimal CSOM calls, it leverages Azure temporary BLOB storage to scale to the demand of large migration of data content.

-Follow these steps to use SharePoint Migration powershell to upload your on-premises data into SharePoint:
+Follow these steps to use SPO Migration powershell to upload your on-premises data into SharePoint Online:

 [Step 1: Install the SharePoint Online Management Shell](upload-on-premises-content-to-sharepoint-online-using-powershell-cmdlets.md#Step1InstallShell).